p5150j/slick/README.md

 $ gulp
 ```

+## Seed users and rooms

+hit `http://localhost:3002/setup` and your users and rooms will be erased and recreated.

 ## Tests
 (Never run them.. this is a placeholder.
 I'll make some tests when code is stable)